-Any student desiring to change majors should meet with his/her academic advisor or the Director of Advising/Transfer Services to review requirements of the new curriculum and insure that the appropriate courses are scheduled.
+Any student desiring to change majors should meet with his/her academic advisor or an advisor from the Advising center to review requirements of the new curriculum and insure that the appropriate courses are scheduled.
 A completed change of major form must be filed with the Registrar's Office.
-There is no fee for a student's changing from Liberal Studies to another program.
-A student who changes from any other major, however, will be required to pay the current Change of Major Fee.